-Particularly in the sports world, it is common to hear of creatine, creatine monohydrate, the supplementation of creatine, creatine phosphate, and how creatine supports muscle-building and energy metabolism.
-But what exactly is creatine and where does it occur in the body?
+Particularly in sports, it is common to hear about creatine, creatine monohydrate, creatine supplementation, creatine phosphate, and how creatine supports muscle growth and energy metabolism.
+But what exactly is creatine and where can it be found in the body?

-Creatine is an endogenous substance that is formed from the amino acids arginine, glycine and methionine, and is found primarily in muscle cells.
+Creatine is an endogenous substance that is formed from the amino acids arginine, glycine and methionine.
+It is primarily found in muscle cells.
 It is produced by the liver, kidney and pancreas.
-Afterwards, creatine is transported to the target organs – e.g. skeletal muscle, heart and brain – and taken up by them.
+Creatine is then transported to the target organs (e.g., skeletal muscle, heart and brain) and absorbed by them.

-Creatine monohydrate is a variety of creatine offered for use as a supplement.
+Creatine monohydrate is a type of creatine offered for use as a supplement.
 It contains creatine in the same form in which it occurs in the body.
-Creatine monohydrate has been investigated for efficacy in numerous studies, and is the most common form of creatine used for nutritional supplements.
-Creatine monohydrate is stable, safe, can be easily absorbed by the body and acts reliably.
+Numerous studies have examined the efficacy of creatine monohydrate, which is the most common form of creatine used for nutritional supplements.
+Creatine monohydrate is stable, safe and can be easily absorbed by the body.
+It also acts reliably.

 How much creatine does the body need?

-An adult (about 70 kg) needs about 2 – 4 grams of creatine per day.
-Approximately half of this is produced daily by the liver, kidney and pancreas.
-The rest is absorbed through food (meat and fish).
-An additional dietary supplement with creatine can therefore be useful for vegetarians or persons who eat very little meat and therefore consume less or no creatine.
-Additionally, people who want to actively increase their physical capacity during periods of intensive stress and thereby to actively increase muscle build-up also benefit from creatine supplementation.
-The creatine intake causes the creatine level in the tissue to reach its optimum.
-It is not possible to overload creatine memory.
+An adult weighing 70 kg needs about 2–4 g of creatine per day.
+Approximately half of this is produced each day by the liver, kidney and pancreas.
+The remainder is absorbed through food (meat and fish).
+Supplementation with creatine can therefore make sense for vegetarians or people who eat very little meat because they consume little to no creatine.
+Those who want to actively increase their physical capacity during periods of intensive stress, thereby actively increasing their muscle mass, can also benefit from creatine supplementation.
+Taking creatine helps optimize creatine levels in the body’s tissues.
+There is no risk of creatine deposits becoming overloaded.

 Supplementation of creatine

-It is scientifically proven that the use of creatine as a dietary supplement improves physical performance during short, intensive and repetitive exercise.
-This leads to optimal muscle build-up and helps to promote long term growth.
-The higher presence of creatine in the muscle improves the energy supply to the muscular cells and thus makes enhanced performance possible.
+Scientific research has shown that using creatine as a dietary supplement improves physical performance during short, intensive and repetitive exercises.
+This leads to optimal muscle growth and helps to promote long term growth.
+Higher availability of creatine in muscles improves the energy supply to muscle cells, thereby making it possible to improve performance.